 Captions and subtitles: the quiet conversion lever in shoppable video

 Most shoppable video is watched on mute.
-A video without captions is, for most of its audience, a silent film, and silent films do not sell as well.
+A video without captions is, for most of its audience, a silent film.
+Silent films do not sell as well.

-Brands obsess over the footage and the edit, then ship the video with no captions, and a large part of the audience watches it on mute.
-For those viewers, every word of the voiceover, every spoken benefit, simply does not land.
-The video is doing a fraction of its job.
+Brands sweat the footage and the edit, then ship with no captions, and a big slice of the audience watches the whole thing on mute.
+For those viewers, every word of the voiceover and every spoken benefit lands nowhere.
+The video is doing a fraction of the job it was built for.

-Sound-off viewing is the norm, not the exception: people browse in public, at work, beside someone sleeping, or simply with autoplay muted by the platform.
-If your video’s message depends on audio, you have built a silent film for most of the people who see it.
+Sound-off is the default, not the edge case.
+People browse in public, at work, on the sofa next to someone asleep, or with autoplay muted by the platform before they touch a thing.
+If your message lives in the audio, you have made a silent film for most of the people who will ever see it.

 What captions do